JoyKrishnaMondal/LessBuild/ReadMe.md

 	```
 	+ node -p "require('LessBuild')(0,1,0)"
 	```
-	+ Or if you want to compile all your `less` source code to a ditribution directory.
+	+ Or if you want to compile all your `less` source code to a distribution directory.
 	```
 	> node -p "require('LessBuild')(1,0,0,"../distribution")"
 	```